-This is the identification number that MUST be transferred from the Coversheet to all other documents used for that household.
-This includes the Household, Individual, Self-Completion, and Youth questionnaires.
+This is the identification number which is to be transferred to the Household and Individual questionnaires.
 It is used to link documents and information for members of the same households.
 It is thus essential that this number is transcribed both accurately and legibly.
-As names are never used on any paperwork other than the Coversheet, matching up the different elements of a household's paperwork can be impossible without it.